 Aortic valve repair is usually recommended on defects in the valve which is requrgitant (leaking).
 It can be repaired by reshaping the ‘leaflets’ thereby allowing the valve to open and close better.
 It can be performed by using a minimally invasive surgical technique.
 It is a particularly complex procedure which requires highly skilled and experienced surgeons.

 Sometimes in the case of an enlarged aorta, it may need to be replaced.
-During this the aortic valve may be replaced.
-If the leaflets of the valve has tears or holes in it, they may be patched by the surgeon using tissue patches.
+During this, the aortic valve may be replaced.
+If the leaflets of the valve have tears or holes in them, they may be patched by the surgeon using tissue patches.

 The aorta is composed of the ascending aorta (the section which arises from the heart), the aortic arch (the section bending over the heart), descending thoracic aorta (the section moving down the chest region) and abdominal aorta (the part beginning at the diaphragm).
 Sometimes the ascending aorta has defects or is diseased and the Bentall procedure is used to correct them.